terrorizer1980/litmus/Litmus-test-examples.md

+---
+layout: page
+---

 These are some common examples you can use in your tests.
 Take note of the differences between beaker-rspec style testing and Litmus.

 ## Testing Puppet code